ThomasDNguyen/AppDev/README.md

 --README.md     :       this file

---makefile      :       the makefile of this porject
+--makefile      :       the makefile of this project

 --wave.c        :       the module containing functions about wave processing